runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 What's deferent between PropertyChanged and onNext callback?
 The onNext is called when subscribe.
 The PropertyChanged isn't called when added the event handler.
 And the onNext callback's argument is the property value, the PropertyChanged argument don't have the property value.

-The PropertyChanged event was provided for the data binding.
-In the normal case, you should use the Reactive Extensions methods.
+The PropertyChanged event was provided for data binding.
+In the normal case, you should use Reactive Extensions methods.

-## Use with the XAML platform
+## Use with XAML platform

-The ReactiveProperty class is designed for the XAML platform which is like WPF, UWP, and Xamarin.Forms.
+The ReactiveProperty class is designed for XAML platform which is like WPF, UWP, and Xamarin.Forms.
-This class can be used the ViewModel layer.
+This class can be used a ViewModel layer.

-In the case that don't use the ReactiveProperty, the ViewModel class wrote the below.
+In the case that don't use the ReactiveProperty, a ViewModel class wrote below.

 ```cs
 public class MainPageViewModel : INotifyPropertyChanged